 So what are the financial implications of marriage?
 Here are a number of implications worth knowing about:

-Home sale exclusion rules.
-When selling a residence, a single taxpayer can exclude the first $250,000 of capital gain from tax.
-For married couples filing jointly, the first $500,000 of capital gain is excluded from taxation regardless of how much each spouse contributed to the property’s purchase.
-To qualify for the $500,000 exclusion, one spouse must have owned the home as a principal residence for at least two years before its sale.
-Additionally, both spouses must have occupied the home as a principal residence for two years prior and neither spouse can have excluded gain from the sale of another home during the same time period.
+When selling a principal residence, a single taxpayer may be able to exclude the first $250,000 of capital gain from tax.
+This amount is doubled for married couples filing jointly.
+The $500,000 exclusion is available regardless of how much each spouse contributed to the property’s purchase and which spouse holds legal title.
+To qualify for the $500,000 exclusion, one spouse must have owned the home as a principal residence and both spouses must have occupied the home as a principal residence for two years out of the five years immediately prior to the sale.
+These two time periods do not have to run concurrently.
+Generally, the exclusion is available once every two years.

-Qualified retirement plans.
 Spouses have more distribution options and protections than non-spouses in qualified retirement plans.
-For defined-benefit plans, federal law requires that a joint and survivor annuity — ensuring the surviving spouse receives no less than 50 percent of the amount of the annuity paid during the participant’s life — is the only payout option offered unless the plan participant and spouse provide written consent to another form of payment.
+For defined-benefit plans, federal law requires that a joint and survivor annuity—ensuring the surviving spouse receives no less than 50 percent of the amount of the annuity paid during the participant’s life—is the only payout option offered unless the plan participant and spouse provide written consent to another form of payment.
 Furthermore, in all qualified retirement plans, the plan participant’s spouse must sign a waiver before a non-spousal primary beneficiary can be named.

-Unlimited marital deduction.
-The unlimited marital deduction allows spouses to give an unrestricted amount of assets to each other during life or at death without incurring estate or gift taxes.
-Unlike the $15,000 annual gift exclusion amount and the approximately $11.2 million lifetime exclusion amount (as of 2018, with the passage of the 2017 Tax Cuts and Jobs Act), there is no limitation on the frequency or amount of assets spouses can transfer to each other.
-This allows federal estate taxes to be deferred until the surviving spouse dies, provided assets are not left to non-spousal beneficiaries.
+The unlimited marital deduction allows U.S. citizen spouses to give an unrestricted amount of assets to each other during life or at death without incurring estate or gift taxes.
+Unlike the $15,000 annual gift exclusion amount and the approximately $11.4 million lifetime exclusion amount (as of 2019, with the passage of the 2017 Tax Cuts and Jobs Act), there is no limitation on the frequency or amount of assets U.S. citizen spouses can transfer to each other.
+This allows federal estate taxes to be deferred until the death of the surviving spouse.
+This deferral can be quite valuable and provides for a second step up in basis for income taxes at the death of the surviving spouse.

-Portability.
-Since 2011, surviving spouses have had the ability to claim any or all of a deceased spouse’s unused exemption.
+At the federal level, surviving spouses have the ability to claim any or all of a deceased spouse’s unused exemption.
 This exemption amount can then be applied to his or her own estate tax liability.
-This “portability” of a spouse’s unused lifetime exemption may be a simple and effective way for a married couple to reduce estate taxes.
+This “portability” of a spouse’s unused exemption may be a simple and effective way for a married couple to reduce estate taxes.
+However, portability is not automatic.
+In order to qualify for portability, the estate’s representative, must file an US Estate Tax return to elect portability within 9 months of the date of death or 15 months, if extended.

-Medical expenses.
-Soaring health and long-term care costs have also made marriage less attractive to many older couples, since those types of debt are often considered the responsibility of both spouses.
-Being married might also compromise the eligibility of an ailing partner for Medicaid benefits if the healthy partner has adequate assets.
+Soaring medical and long-term care costs have also made marriage less attractive to many older couples, since those types of debt are often considered the responsibility of both spouses.
+Being married might also compromise the eligibility of an ailing partner for Medicaid benefits if the healthy partner has adequate assets

-Loss of benefits.
 Remarriage can trigger the loss of certain benefits.
-If a surviving spouse who is eligible for Social Security benefits from a deceased spouse remarries before age 60, the spousal income benefit is forfeited.
-Alimony from a previous marriage and pension benefits may also be forfeited upon marriage.
-Some military benefits, including pension income, access to health benefits and base commissary privileges, may also be lost through remarriage.
+If a surviving spouse who is eligible for Social Security benefits from a deceased spouse remarries before age 60, the spousal survivor benefit is forfeited.
+Alimony from a previous marriage and pension benefits may also be forfeited upon remarriage.
+Some military benefits, including pension income, access to health benefits and base commissary privileges, may also be lost.

 Determining whether marriage is the right financial decision can be complex.
 Your First Republic wealth advisor can help you evaluate the impact getting married would have on your long-term financial security and goals.